From Continuity to Smoothness

 \]

-an index that appears only once in an expression — a free index — carries genuine meaning,
+By contrast, an index that appears only once in an expression is called a

-\(i\) appears as both a free index and a dummy index, which the convention cannot disambiguate.
+notational error.
+The name \(i\) would appear as both a free index and a dummy index, which the

 Scope of the Convention

-From the next section onward we adopt the Einstein convention by
+From here onward we adopt the Einstein convention by

 default throughout the manifold series.
 An explicit \(\sum\) sign will